 - Use your natural voice.
 Don’t be affected and put on a fake voice.

 - Get comfortable.
 (Practice scenes to camera as much as possible.
-Be familiar acting on camera)
+Be familiar with acting on camera)

 - Don’t overly characterise.
 Find how the character relates to you.
 (What about you is similar to the character?)